Azure/azure-migrate-export/documentation/azure-migrate-export.md

 The **Publish** button is available on the top-right of the home tab in PowerBI export.
 Publish facility is not available for users having Free PowerBI license.
 Such users can do customizations and export PowerBI as PDF.

 ### Is my data secured?
-Azure Migrate Export only uses Azure Migrate APIs to request for data insights.
+Azure Migrate Explore only uses Azure Migrate APIs to request for data insights.
 No data is stored.

-### Are passwords stored in Azure Migrate Export?
+### Are passwords stored in Azure Migrate Explore?
-No, passwords are not stored in Azure Migrate Export.
+No, passwords are not stored in Azure Migrate Explore.

 ### As a Partner or Seller, I want to generate the presentation but want my customer to run the Module.
 Is that possible?
 Yes.
-You can ask your customers to download the Azure Migrate Export Utility Package and run Azure Migrate Export.
-Once discovery and assessment is complete, your customer can send you the AzMigExport folder with all the 4 discovery and assessment reports and PowerBI template.
+You can ask your customers to download the Azure Migrate Explore Utility Package and run Azure Migrate Explore.
+Once discovery and assessment is complete, your customer can send you the AzMigExplore folder with all the 4 discovery and assessment reports and PowerBI template.
 You may then run the PowerBI template by providing the required basepath.
 [Learn More](#how-do-we-find-the-basepath) on how to find basepath.

 ### If my VM is powered off, will I still get its assessment consideration?
 Yes, it will be assessed for VM assessment only since its performance data will be unavailable.